openshift-knative/deviate/README.md

 [![Releases](https://img.shields.io/github/release-pre/openshift-knative/deviate.svg?sort=semver)](https://github.com/openshift-knative/deviate/releases)
 [![LICENSE](https://img.shields.io/github/license/openshift-knative/deviate.svg)](https://github.com/openshift-knative/deviate/blob/main/LICENSE)

-A tool used to handle forks of upstream projects with workflow used in OpenShift Serverless.

-Handles forks of upstream projects with a customizable workflow. `deviate` automates the synchronization of changes from an upstream repository to your fork, including managing release branches, applying patches, and creating well-defined pull requests.
+`deviate` is a general-purpose tool designed to manage forks of upstream projects and automate the synchronization of changes.
+It helps maintain your fork by managing release branches, applying fork-specific patches, and creating well-defined pull requests, potentially replacing manual scripts like `update-to-head.sh` and `create-release.sh`.

+It promotes an **upstream-first** contribution model, where fork-specific patches represent the minimal delta required, and most changes are ideally contributed back to the upstream project.

+While initially developed within the OpenShift Serverless context, its core functionality is not specific to it.
+An optional feature for Dockerfile generation (`dockerfileGen`) uses a library from `openshift-knative/hack`, but the rest of the tool is broadly applicable.

 ## Features